Clay vs Apollo for B2B Prospecting in 2026: Which Tool Fits Your Outbound Stack

 Here's what it does:

 Large contact database.
 Apollo claims 265+ million contacts.
 The data quality is generally strong for North American B2B, weaker for European markets.
-If you need a quick list of VP Sales contacts at SaaS companies with 50–200 employees, Apollo can generate that list in minutes.
+If you need a quick list of VP Sales contacts at SaaS companies with 50 to 200 employees, Apollo can generate that list in minutes.

 Built-in email sequencing.
 Apollo includes a basic email sequencing tool.
 You can build multi-step sequences, set delays, and track opens and replies without leaving the platform.
 It's not as sophisticated as Smartlead for deliverability management, but it works for smaller volumes.